 Smart Keyboard Pro is a simple yet highly capable keyboard which can make typing on your smartphone more fun and error-free.
 Here, you get a powerful auto-correct and prediction engine with a self-learning dictionary.

-You can customize the keyboard with downloadable themes or skins.
-There is T9 mode, and compact mode.
+You can customize the keyboard with many downloadable themes or skins.
 Other features include Emoji keyboard, gesture and voice support, and custom text shortcuts.

 A trial version of the app is also available with limited functionality.

 TouchPal is another keyboard app that you can use to enhance your typing.
 It is powerful and flexible enough to not only solve your typing problem but make you enjoy it as well.

 From GIF support, voice typing, glide typing, emoticons & emojis to gesture typing, the app has everything that you need to write faster and error-free.
 Other features include T+ & T9 keypad, autocorrect, predictive text, number row, multilingual support, voice recognition, stickers, one-touch writing.

 Typany is a relatively new virtual keyboard application for Android devices.
 While it may not be as powerful as some other apps on this list, it does have lots of room for creativity and customization.